hessius/voicehelper/README.md

 ## What is VoiceHelper?

-VoiceHelper is a service that acts as an intermediate page to facilitate search through step by step commands executed through Dragon Medical One (DMO).
+VoiceHelper is a service that adds search as a skill to Dragon Medical One (DMO).
+It achieves this by acting as an intermediate page to facilitate search through step by step commands executed through DMO.

 ## Why?